Decoding algorithms for surface codes: Decoders for surface codes

 \subsection{The Tensor Network decoder}

-Tensor Network (TN) decoders are decoding methods, proposed by Bravyi et al. for the surface code, that aim to resolve the DQMLD problem, i.e. to estimate which is the most probable logical coset based on the syndrome information \cite{mps}.
-Note that, up to this point, all decoders considered have followed a QMLD logic, that is, their aim has been to seek for the most probable Pauli error (QMLD) since, as has been seen earlier, the error recovery problem contemplating error logical classes (DQMLD) belongs to the $\#P$ complexity class \cite{PcompleteDec}.
+Tensor Network (TN) decoders are decoding methods, proposed by Bravyi et al. for the {planar} code, that aim to resolve the DQMLD problem.
 For this reason, the TN decoder is also usually referred as the maximum likelihood decoder (MLD)\footnote{Note that this nomenclature might be somewhat confusing as it does not explicitly represent the fact that it is a degenerated decoder.}\cite{mps}.
 Fortunately, surface codes admit a natural representation in terms of Tensor Networks (TN) \cite{TN}, feature that can be used for approximating the DQMLD problem targeting the most probable error coset.
-Decoding quantum error correcting codes with TNs was first considered in \cite{andy}, where the authors described for the first time the equivalence between decoding a quantum code and contracting a TN for quantum turbo, polar and branching multiscale entanglement renormalization ansatz (MERA) codes \cite{branchingmera,mera}.
+Decoding quantum error correcting codes with TNs was first considered in \cite{andy} .
 Later, the TN decoding was particularized for the planar code in \cite{mps}, and, afterwards, in \cite{tuckett2}, the method was expanded to the rotated planar code yielding significant results.
 Lastly, in \cite{chubb2}, the method was generalized to any quantum 2D code.